 QuickDesk is a CRM application optimized for sales professionals and teams to manage their leads and close prospects easier than ever.

 During my brief stint at PearComms, I helped create the user experience design of the web app.
 I produced the major deliverables and worked with my client between February 2015 and April 2015.
 I worked alongside the co-founders, marketing lead and 2 developers.
+I offered to updated the designs sometime again in 2022 with new components using the TailGrids component library, based off Tailwind CSS.

 - Salespeople (e.g. Insurance Agents, Property Agents and Marketers)